kh77/springboot-security-jwt/README.md

 2) localhost:8080/app-ws/users/put-your-userid

-replace your user id (putyouruserid) in the url
+replace your user id (put-your-userid) in the url

 Put Authorization header with Bearer token in header value like